Estate Agents Bow – Complete Area Guide

 Bow – Know the Area

 Shopping is at its best in Bow along Roman Road.
 There is a 150-year old local market, and there are also big-brand stores like Tesco or independent local stores.
 Bow has numerous wine bars and its own distillery.
 The East London Liquor Company in Bow Wharf produces local whisky, gin, rum, and vodka.
 Open spaces are also widely available with tennis courts, playgrounds, and many cafés and there is also a local council swimming pool at Mile End Leisure Centre.
-Our Estate Agents Bow recommend these as the most popular attractions in the area:
+Our Real Estate Agents Bow recommend these as the most popular attractions in the area:

 Attractions